-- 4.2.8 Hammersmith Bridge is closed to river navigation as such the impact of the construction is minimal.
-TfL and the design team have been engaging with the PLA since the early stages of the project to consider all aspects related to safety and river traffic navigation within the design and the construction.
-A full Navigation Risk Assessment (NRA) is being undertaken to ensure that the design and all works within the river will not impact on safe navigation.
-The preliminary Navigation Hazard Analysis (20-NASH-105-100-R02-00) has identified that there will be minor constraints to river traffic. - 4.2.9 All requirements set out by the PLA related to navigation will be adhered to during the construction phase.
+4.2.8 TfL and the design team have been engaging with the PLA since the early stages of the project to consider all aspects related to safety and river traffic navigation within the design and the construction.
+A full Navigation Risk Assessment (NRA) has been carried out to ensure that the design and all works within the river will not impact on safe navigation.
+A further document is being produced to assess any additional impacts following the recent opening of the bridge and river and address any impacts inline with the PLA's reasonable requirements.

+4.2.9 All requirements set out by the PLA related to navigation will be adhered to during the construction phase.
 Therefore, any likely effect on navigation resulting from construction works is considered to be minor.
 During the operation phase, the bridge is expected to open to navigation.
 No significant adverse effects are expected on the navigation, as the Hammersmith Ferry has been designed, through engagement with the PLA to allow the safe movement of other vessels.
 Similar effects of the construction phase can arise during decommissioning; however, any likely effect will be of minor to negligible significance with adherence to the requirements set out by the PLA.